Patricia Ryan (actress): Public service

 During World War II, Ryan worked two years as a nurse's aide after receiving her diploma from Misericordia Hospital in Manhattan, New York.
 She also was a hostess at the Stage Door Canteen.
 On a typical day, she worked at a hospital from 7:15 a.m. until noon, spent the afternoon on radio and visited with soldiers at the canteen in the evenings.

 Film

 Ryan had a screen test with Metro-Goldwyn-Mayer in 1942.

 Personal life

-Ryan was married to George Robert Gibson.
+Ryan married George Robert Gibson, seaman in the Royal Navy, on August 5, 1945 in Manhattan.

 Death

 On February 14, 1949, Ryan was performing on a Cavalcade of America broadcast when, as reported in a United Press wire service story, she was "stricken with a splitting headache."

 The UP story related: "The show had been on only a few minutes when she [Ryan] clutched her head and swayed.
 She was helped to a chair and two other actresses alternately read her lines.
 Before the program ended she had recovered enough to resume her part, but still complained of an extremely severe headache."
 The next morning, her husband found her dead in their apartment.
 Her death was attributed to a cerebral hemorrhage.

 Coincidentally, in the episode, "Valentine for Sophie," Ryan's character was a woman who suffered from severe headaches.
 In another ironic twist, Ryan had suffered an on-set injury 15 years earlier.
 As she was preparing for a radio program, an overhead microphone fell on her head, knocking her out.
 She was revived two minutes before air time and carried through, acting her part in the program despite having what she called "a slight headache."

 Services for Ryan were held at Walter Cooke's Chapel in New York City on February 18, 1949.